 Hydrogen has the potential to become a significant source of clean energy.
-All the major car manufacturers have developed cars powered by proton exchange membrane (PEM) fuel cells.
-This technology is a great step ahead in the introduction of clean cars because water vapor is the only exhaust.
-A requirement for the mass adoption of this new vehicle technology is the development of a suitable infrastructure capable of filling car tanks at high pressure, 700 bars, with high-purity $H_2$ .
-The specification limits for some impurities, such as carbon monoxide (CO) and sulphur compounds, are very tight, down to 200 ppb or even less, because of their ability to deplete the lifetime of the fuel cells.7-9
+All the major car manufacturers have developed cars powered by proton exchange membrane (PEM) fuel cells, with thousands of cars being introduced to the market starting in 2015.
+This technology is a great step ahead in the introduction of clean cars because the exhaust consists of only water vapor.
+A necessary requirement for the mass adoption of this new vehicle technology is the development of a suitable infrastructure capable of filling car tanks at high pressure, 700 bars, with high-purity $H_2$ .
+Per the hydrogen fuel quality specifications for polymer electrolyte fuel cells in road vehicles, published by the U.S. Department of Energy, impurities such as carbon monoxide (CO) and sulphur compounds, are very tight, down to 200 ppb or even less.
+This is because of their ability to deplete the lifetime of the fuel cells.2-4

-Due to the chemical and physical properties of $H_2$ , several purification technologies have been developed over the years.
 This article will review the most common technologies used to improve $H_2$ quality down to at least 8 nines (8N) quality, explaining where each technology has advantages.